zvictor/PocketFlow/docs/guides/migrating_from_pocketflow.md

 _(Flow methods follow the same pattern)_

-### Step 3: Update Batch Processing Classes
+### Step 3: Rename Classes

+As we got rid of separated async classes, `AsyncNode` and `AsyncFlow` are now just `Node` and `Flow`.

-BrainyFlow clarifies sequential vs. parallel batch processing:
+BrainyFlow makes the choice between sequential vs. parallel batch processing explicit:

 - If you used `BatchNode` (or `AsyncBatchNode`) -> Use `SequentialBatchNode`.
 - If you used `BatchFlow` (or `AsyncBatchFlow`) -> Use `SequentialBatchFlow`.